bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 Middleware is some code you can put between the framework receiving a request, and the framework generating a response.

 5. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
 Redux Thunk is a middleware that lets you call action creators that return a function instead of an action object.
+Can be used to delay the dispatch of the action.

 6. Which `react-redux` method links up our `components` with our `redux store`?
+Connect